airbnb/streamalert/docs/source/rule-testing.rst

   $ python manage.py lambda test --processor rule --test-rules <rule_01> <rule_02>

-Integration tests can be restricted to **specific file names** to reduce time and output (the extension is optional):
+Integration tests can be restricted to **specific file names** to reduce time and output (the .json suffix is optional):

 .. code-block:: bash